-Renew Temporary Disabled Placard
+Renew Temporary Handicapped Placard

-- Six months, or
+- Six months.
+OR

 - The date noted by your certified medical expert on your placard application for when your temporary disability would be healed or cured.